jason-kane/PyYapf/README.md

 git clone https://github.com/jason-kane/PyYapf.git
 cp -R SublimePyYapf ~/.config/sublime-text2/Packages/
 ```
+##Problems?

+This makes it pretty easy to find valid python code that makes Yapf choke.
+Please try to find the minimal example that causes the problem and let the Yapf folks know.
+If there is something wrong with this plugin add an Issue on GitHub and I'll probably fix it.

-##Sublime 2 Only!
+##Sublime 2 Only (probably)

-Once I get around to upgrading to Sublime 3 I'll either update this plugin or make a new one.
-As much as I hacked on things I doubt it will work in Sublime 3 without help.
+Once I get around to upgrading to Sublime 3 I'll update this plugin to work with both.

 ##LICENSE